aks/bash-lib/README.md

-Returns the number of absolute days from the beginning of the Gregorian calendar for the given date, which can be specified with three numeric arguments, or a single string argument, which must be parseable by `date_parse`.
+Returns the number of absolute days from the beginning of the Gregorian calendar for the given date, which can be specified with three numeric arguments, or a single string argument, which must be parsable by `date_parse`.

     jdays_to_date JDAYS